ikossaczky/ikossaczky.github.io/_posts/2021-01-01-command-line-cheatsheet.md

 `git reset --soft HEAD~1`: undo last commit. `--soft` preserves the changes from the undone commit (so that they can be commited again), to drop the changes use `--hard`

+`git revert -n HEAD~4..`: revert last 4 commits, without creating commit messages.
+Without `-n` flag, you would need to interactively specify commit messages for each revert.
+To get out of the revert-process without commit just with staged reversions use `git revert --quit`.

 ## ssh
 `ssh-keygen -t rsa -C "EMAIL"`: create ssh key pair